-Benefits Glass eels are fished from a place where impact on local and total eel populations are minimised • Survival is maximised Impact on the environment / other species is minimal Good fishery data enable effective fisheries management • Glass eels are sold to SEG certified buyers to meet the demand for certified fish Targets & Measures The amount (weight) and proportion (%) of glass eels caught from each certified and non-certified fisheries will be monitored.
+Benefits Glass eels are fished from a place where impact on local and total eel populations are minimised

+- Survival is maximised - Impact on the environment / other species is minimal - Good fishery data enable effective fisheries management - Glass eels are sold to SEG certified buyers to meet the demand for certified fish

+Targets & The amount (weight) and proportion (%) of glass eels caught from each certified and non-certified fisheries will be monitored.
 The proportion from certified fisheries increases from 5% to 90% between 2018 and 2028.

-Survival rates will be monitored and the standard raised set to seek a continuous improvement in survival.
-Survival rates averaged 92.6% across all (certified and uncertified) French fishers in 2020/21 (Simon et al 2021), and was measured as an average of 58% in 2007 (Briand et al 2012).
-Fishery authorities will develop increasing confidence in fishery data, including catch per unit of effort, to make reliable fisheries management decisions.
-The unaccountable &amp; possible sale to illegal exports to be measured through mass-balance analysis of catch-declaration systems, to support the target for illegal trade in Component 1.
+- Survival rates will be monitored and the standard raised set to seek a continuous improvement in survival.
+Survival rates averaged 92.6% across all (certified and uncertified) French fishers in 2020/21 (Simon et al 2021), and was measured as an average of 58% in 2007 (Briand et al 2012). - Fishery authorities will develop increasing confidence in fishery data, including catch per unit of effort, to make reliable fisheries management decisions. - The unaccountable & possible sale to illegal exports to be measured through massbalance analysis of catch-declaration systems, to support the target for illegal trade in Component 1.
 Target: in 10 years (2018 - 2028), the level of illegal trade will have reduced by 75%.

-Criterion 2 1 Glass eel fishing is from a responsible fishery Weighting: 2 Class cer hanning is mont a responsible hanery Responsible Fishing is in an area permitted by the fisheries authority (working to its Eel indicators Management Plan) and The catch quotas and other applicable fishing restrictions are being observed (have been in compliance over the past 4 years) Aspiring • Fishing is in an area permitted by the fisheries authority and indicators The catch quotas and other applicable fishing restrictions are being observed (have been in compliance over the past 2 years) Criterion 2.2: There is good progress with the applicant's responsibilities in the Eel Management Plan for the river o Weighting: 2 Responsible indicators There is credible progress with at least 75% of the actions relating to the fishery for the implementation of the Eel Management Plan.
-Aspiring There is credible progress with at least 50% of the actions relating to the fishery for the indicators implementation of the Eel Management Plan.
-Cuitouriour 2 2 The fishery is well-managed
+Criterion 2.1: Glass eel fishing is from a responsible fishery Weighting: 2 Responsible indicators Fishing is in an area permitted by the fisheries authority (working to its Eel Management Plan) and The catch quotas and other applicable fishing restrictions are being observed (have been in compliance over the past 4 years) Aspiring indicators Fishing is in an area permitted by the fisheries authority and The catch quotas and other applicable fishing restrictions are being observed (have been in compliance over the past 2 years) Criterion 2.2: for the river of There is good progress with the applicant's responsibilities in the Eel Management Plan or District Weighting: 2 Responsible indicators There is credible progress with at least 75% of the actions relating to the fishery for the implementation of the Eel Management Plan.
+Aspiring indicators There is credible progress with at least 50% of the actions relating to the fishery for the implementation of the Eel Management Plan.